thallard/taskmaster/README.md

 # taskmaster
-42 | Job Control Daemon with CLI
+42 | A simple job control daemon with CLI